What is a domestic violence order?

 There are two types of DVO: a protection order and a temporary protection order.

 A protection order is a domestic violence order made by a magistrate in court to protect people in domestic and family violence situations.
-Most protection orders last for two years; however, the order can be made for longer or extended if the court feels it’s appropriate.
+Most protection orders last for five years; however, the order can be made for a shorter period, or be extended if the court feels it’s appropriate.

 Temporary protection order